Overview

 by Dipl.-Ing.
 (Univ.)
 Markus Dietl, Technical University of Munich

-Verification of Digital Circuits
+Verification of digital circuits

-by the company Syosil
+by Syosil

-This lecture, delivered by experts from Syosil, a Danish company specializing in verification solutions, covers the verification of digital circuits, focusing on methodologies and tools used to ensure design correctness (simulation, formal verification, etc.). -
+This lecture, delivered by experts from Syosil, a Danish company specializing in verification solutions, covers the verification of digital circuits, focusing on methodologies and tools used to ensure design correctness (simulation, formal verification, etc.).

-Asynchronous Circuits
+Advanced topics: Asynchronous Circuits

 by Emeritus Prof. Jens Sparsø, Technical University of Denmark